bencasalino/Knowledge/NOTES/Markdown-Styling/CSS3.md

 **NOTE:** The best solution is an upcoming pseudo-selector :focus-visible which can be polyfilled today with JavaScript.
 It will only show a focus ring if the user is using a keyboard and leave it hidden for mouse users.
 This keeps both aesthetics for mouse use and accessibility for keyboard use.

 ---

+## Display (none) vs Visibility (hidden)

+Display will remove it from the page while visibility will maintain the space but not show it.

+## Floats